 We did not have any market risk at December 31, 2012 as a result of our portfolio being primarily comprised of cash prior to receiving GSE approval in January 2013.
 The only investments held were short-term securities.
 At December 31, 2013, the duration of our fixed income portfolio, including cash and cash equivalents, was 3.15 years, which means that an instantaneous parallel shift (movement up or down) in the yield curve of 100 basis points would result in a change of 3.15% in fair value of our fixed income portfolio.
-Excluding cash, our fixed income portfolio duration was 3.46 years, which means that an instantaneous parallel shift (movement up or down) in the yield curve of our fixed income portfolio.
+Excluding cash, our fixed income portfolio duration was 3.46 years, which means that an instantaneous parallel shift (movement up or down) in the yield curve of 100 basis points would result in a change of 3.46% in fair value of our fixed income portfolio.